SpadePrism/INFR3110-A2/README.md

 https://www.patrykgalach.com/2019/03/28/implementing-factory-design-pattern-in-unity/

-As well as content from the 4th adn 5th labs for Game engines and Design.
+As well as content from the 4th and 5th labs for Game engines and Design.